Eurovision Song Contest 1995: Production and format

 The results of the 1995 contest were determined through the same scoring system as had first been introduced in : each country awarded twelve points to its favourite entry, followed by ten points to its second favourite, and then awarded points in decreasing value from eight to one for the remaining songs which featured in the country's top ten, with countries unable to vote for their own entry.
-The points awarded by each country were determined by an assembled jury of sixteen individuals, which was required to be split evenly between members of the public and music professionals, between men and women, and between those over and under 30 years of age.
+The points awarded by each country were determined by an assembled jury of sixteen individuals, which was required to be split evenly between members of the public and music professionals, between men and women, and by age.
 Each jury member voted in secret and awarded between one and ten votes to each participating song, excluding that from their own country and with no abstentions permitted.
 The votes of each member were collected following the country's performance and then tallied by the non-voting jury chairperson to determine the points to be awarded.
 In any cases where two or more songs in the top ten received the same number of votes, a show of hands by all jury members was used to determine the final placing.

 Rehearsals in the contest venue for the competing acts began on 8 May 1995.
 Each country had two technical rehearsals in the week approaching the contest, with countries rehearsing in the order in which they would perform.
 The first rehearsals took place on 8 and 9 May, with each country allowed 40 minutes total on stage, with an opportunity to review recordings with producers and to consult on suggested changes afterwards, followed by a 20 minute press conference.
 Each country's second rehearsals took place on 10 and 11 May, with 30 minutes total on stage.
-Three dress rehearsals were held with all artists, two held in the afternoon and evening of 12 May and one final rehearsals in the afternoon of 13 May.
+Three dress rehearsals were held with all artists, two held in the afternoon and evening of 12 May and one final rehearsal in the afternoon of 13 May.
 An audience was present for the second dress rehearsal in the evening of 12 May, with this rehearsal also recorded for use as a production stand-by in case of problems during the live contest.
 The competing delegations were additionally invited to a welcome reception during the week in the build-up to the event, organised by Irish Ferries and hosted at the Royal Hospital Kilmainham on the evening of 8 May.